Looking after yourself and others when self-isolating

 It’s important to look after your physical and mental health and stay connected with others while you’re self-isolating.
 There’s lots of help and support available while you’re self-isolating, whether you’re looking for practical help, advice, or someone to talk to.

 Confidential mental health and wellbeing support is offered by the University and other services.
 Counselling and Wellbeing Services are available online including 24-hour support from Togetherall.
-The Government is also supporting with guidance on mental health and wellbeing in the context of covid-19.

 Find out about online activities and opportunities you can take part in to stay connected with communities on campus and in Leeds, and how you can make friends online at Leeds University Union welcome activities and see their specific help and support.
 You can also join the LUU Student Community Group on Facebook to get together with other students online.

 If you’re an international student our Link to Leeds Ambassadors are often available and you can live chat with them too.

 If you’re living in University accommodation, you can join the Facebook group for your residence and get to know others living in your residence.
 The Residence Life Team are also hosting a range of virtual events that you can join.